 The SEC allows us to "incorporate by reference" information that we file with them.
 Incorporation by reference allows us to disclose important information to you by referring you to those other documents.
 The information incorporated by reference is an important part of this prospectus, and information that we file later with the SEC will automatically update and supersede this information.
 This prospectus may contain information that updates, modifies or is contrary to information in one or more previously filed documents incorporated by reference in this prospectus.
 In the event of a conflict or inconsistency between information contained in this prospectus and information later filed, you should rely on information contained in the document that was later filed.
-You should not assume that the information contained or incorporated by reference in this prospectus is accurate as of any date other than the date of this prospectus or the date of the document incorporated by reference in this prospectus.
-We filed a registration statement on Form S-3 under the Securities Act with the SEC with respect to the securities being offered pursuant to this prospectus.
-This prospectus omits certain information contained in the registration statement, as permitted by the SEC.
-You should refer to the registration statement, including the exhibits, for further information about us and the securities being offered pursuant to this prospectus.
-Statements in this prospectus regarding the provisions of certain documents filed with, or incorporated by reference in, the registration statement are not necessarily complete and each statement is qualified in all respects by that reference.
+You should not assume that the information contained or incorporated by reference in this prospectus is accurate as of any date other than the date of this prospectus or the date of the document incorporated by reference in this prospectus omits certain information contained in the registration statement, as permitted by the SEC.
+You should refer to the registration statement, including the exhibits, for further information about us and the securities being offered pursuant to this prospectus regarding the provisions of certain documents filed with, or incorporated by reference in, the registration statement are not necessarily complete and each statement is qualified in all respects by that reference.
 Copies of all or any part of the registration statement, including the documents incorporated by reference or the exhibits, may be obtained upon payment of the prescribed rates at the offices of the SEC listed above in "Where You Can Find More Information."